San Francisco State Gators football: The Verducci era

 Verducci's San Francisco State team went undefeated in 1959, then had only one loss in 1960.
 He was named Northern California Coach of the Year in November 1960, angering fans of Humboldt State whose coach Phil Sarboe had taken the Lumberjacks to a 9–0 record and an 18-game winning streak, including handing Verducci and the Gators their lone loss in 1960.
 Students at Humboldt State college burned three dummies representing sports writers in effigy.

 Verducci had announced his retirement from coaching on May 27, 1960, effective at the end of the 1960 season.
 He remained at San Francisco State as athletic director.
 College President Glenn S. Dumke named Vic Rowen, line coach for the previous six seasons, as his successor.
 In eleven years under Verducci, the Gators had a record of 74–31, for a winning percentage of .704.
 Verducci's teams won the conference title six times.

 The Rowen era

 Vic Rowen coached the team for the next 29 seasons.
 Under Rowen the Gators compiled a record of 130–165–10, a .443 winning percentage.
-His teams won the conference championship five times (1961, 1962, 1963, 1965, & 1967), and they appeared in one bowl game during his tenure (the 1967 Camelia Bowl).
+His teams won the conference championship five times (1961, 1962, 1963, 1965, & 1967), and they appeared in one bowl game during his tenure (the 1967 Camellia Bowl).

 The 1985 season showed promise behind quarterback Rich Strasser, who was described by the coach of the opposing Santa Clara Broncos as "the Division II Doug Flutie".
 In an early season matchup in September against Cal Lutheran, the combination of Strasser and receiver Ron Teitel could not overcome the clock in the final seconds, but managed to impress the Los Angeles Times staff writer nonetheless.